How to Defer an ECON Final Exam or Final Course Work

 If the course director denies a request for a deferred exam, students have the option of submitting a petition for deferred standing through their home faculty.
 Students in the Faculty of LA&PS are not required to see an Academic Advisor prior to petitioning for deferred standing or extension of deferred standing of a final exam.
 Economic majors should visit the Department for additional information regarding the submission of the petition.
-Students must submit the petition within 14 days from the date of the final exam.
+Students must submit the petition within 14 days of the missed exam.

 To Request Deferral of Final Course Work